openstack-archive/deb-python-trollius/doc/index.rst

 Tulip changes:

+* Tulip issue #183: log socket events in debug mode

+  - Log most important socket events: socket connected, new client, connection reset or closed by peer (EOF), etc.
+  - Log time elapsed in DNS resolution (getaddrinfo)
+  - Log pause/resume reading
+  - Log time of SSL handshake
+  - Log SSL handshake errors
+  - Add a __repr__() method to many classes

+* Fix ProactorEventLoop() in debug mode
+* Tulip issue #180: Make Server attributes and methods private, the sockets attribute remains public.
 * Tulip issue #185: Add a ``create_task()`` method to event loops.
 The ``create_task()`` method can be overriden in custom event loop to implement their own task class.
 For example, greenio and Pulsar projects use their own task class.
 The ``create_task()`` method is now preferred over creating directly task using the ``Task`` class.
+* Tulip issue #182: Improve logs of BaseEventLoop._run_once()
+* Improve CoroWrapper: copy also the qualified name on Python 3.4, not only on Python 3.5+
+* CoroWrapper.__del__() now reuses repr(CoroWrapper) to log the "... was never
+  yielded from" warning
+* repr(Task) and repr(CoroWrapper) now also includes where these objects were created.
+* Handle.cancel() now clears references to callback and args
+* Tulip issue #181: BaseEventLoop.create_datagram_endpoint() now waits until
+  protocol.connection_made() has been called.
+Document also why transport constructors use a waiter.
+* The task factory feature was implemented in Tulip and merged back to
+  Trollius: it's the new BaseEventLoop.create_task() method.
+* Tulip issue #185: Add a create_task() method to event loops.
+The create_task() method can be overriden in custom event loop to implement their own task class.
+For example, greenio and Pulsar projects use their own task class.
+The create_task() method is now preferred over creating directly task using the Task class.
 * Update AbstractEventLoop: add new event loop methods; update also the unit test.
 * Python issue #21447 and #21886: Fix a race condition when setting the result